 Under the Special Incentive Plan ("SIP"), 2,505,637 options to purchase subordinate voting shares of the company were granted to the SIP Recipients.
 Options issued under the SIP vested immediately on grant date and have an exercise price of \$3.99 per share and maturity date of December 8, 2030.
 On March 4, 2021, certain options issued under the SIP were reallocated to additional SIP participants.
-These reallocated options vested immediately on grant date and have an exercise price of \$4.45 per share and maturity date of March 3, 2031.
+These reallocated options vested immediately on grant date and have an exercise price of \$4.45 per share and a maturity date of March 3, 2031.
+On September 20, 2022, certain options issued under the SIP were reallocated to an additional SIP recipient.
+These reallocated options vested immediately on grant date and have an exercise price of \$2.63 per share, and a maturity date of September 19, 2032.
 The options may also be exercised by way of a cashless exercise, at the participant's option, where the company will issue shares equivalent to the amount by which the aggregate fair market value of the shares at time of exercise exceed the exercise price, less any applicable withholding taxes.
-At June 30, 2022 and December 31, 2021, the maximum number of options under the SIP had been issued, and none of the options granted were exercised.

-The company estimated the fair value of the options granted under the SIP using the option pricing model that incorporated an underlying share price of \$4.09 per share, exercise price of \$3.99 or \$4.45 per share, expected volatility of 45.8%, option term of ten years, no expected dividends, and risk-free rate of 1.3%.
+The company estimated the fair value of the options granted under the SIP using the option pricing model that incorporated an underlying share price of \$4.09 per share, exercise price of \$2.63, \$3.99, or \$4.45 per share, expected volatility of 45.8%, option term of ten years, no expected dividends, and risk-free rate of 1.3%.
 Expected volatility was determined based on daily historical volatility of HFPC.U since initial public offering on February 17, 2017.